RyanRedburn/sql-tools/README.md

 - ChangeDatabaseOptions.sql - Changes various options (recovery model, compatibility, etc.) of one or more databases.
 - CorruptionCheck.sql - Check for database corruption on a user selected set of databases.
 - IndexMaintenance.sql - Rebuilds/reorganizes database indexes based on user configured parameters.
-- SqlServerAssessment.ps1 - Runs the Microsoft SQL Server General and Vulnerability assessments for all/select instances and databases (as relevant) on the current machine.
-The script will prompt the user for various options when run.
+- SqlServerAssessment.ps1 - Runs the Microsoft SQL Server General and Vulnerability assessments for all/select instances and databases (as applicable) on the current machine.
 Note that assessment results are Microsoft's recommendations and users' should exercise discretion when determining action items.
+    - The script will prompt the user for various options when run.
+    - Scans will fail for offline instances.
+This does not impact overall script execution.
+    - The default instance name will be blank.
+Console output and scan results without an instance prefix belong to the default instance.

 ### Analysis
 - BackupHistory.sql - Gets the backup history for a given database.